Matthew-Kwan/Ocean_app/README.md

 ## Installed Third-Party Packages
 In case `npm install` did not install all the packages, here are all our third-party dependencies.

-**Frontend**
 - Material UI
 - react-router-dom
 - sass

-**Backend**
-- Express-session
-- bcrypt-js
-- body-parser
-- connect-mongo
-- cors
-- dotenv
-- mongoose
-- nodemon (dev dependency)

 ## Application Usage Notes
 Please do **not refresh** the page while using the application.
 State management has not been implemented yet and this will break the application.
-We were unfortunately unable to fix this in time for the completion of Phase 2, but it is on our bucket list of future work to be done.
-We believe that now that we have proper session handling with express-session on the backend, this should be possible.
+Please refer to “Limitations of Phase 1” for more details.

 ## Login Credentials